-- 11. The Facility has placed COVID-19 related signage from the CDC regarding symptoms, hygiene, and best practices throughout the Facility in English and Spanish.
-When the Facility holds its town-hall style meetings (including the one it recently held regarding COVID-19), translators are available to assist with any detainee needing translation to ensure the messages are received and understood by all detainees. - 12.
-Every cell has its own sink and soap is provided to the detainees.

-- 13. Hand sanitizing is available to the detainees upon request from staff when detainees are out of their cells. - 14.
-The Facility is working on placing standalone sanitizer kiosks throughout the Facility's common areas for detainees to easily access.
-These kiosks are on order and will be installed immediately upon their arrival. - 15.
+- 13. The Facility has placed COVID-19 related signage from the CDC regarding symptoms, hygiene, and best practices throughout the Facility in English and Spanish.
+When the Facility holds its town-hall style meetings (including the one it recently held regarding COVID-19), translators are available to assist with any detainee needing translation to ensure the messages are received and understood by all detainees. - 14.
+Every cell has its own sink and soap is provided to the detainees. - 15.
+Hand sanitizing is available to the detainees upon request from staff when detainees are out of their cells. - 16.
+The Facility recently received a full pallet (120 gallons) of hand sanitizer and touchfree hand sanitizer dispensers for detainees to access as they wish; - 17.
 Cleaning chemicals in spray bottles and paper towels are available on the units throughout the day and are consistently monitored and refilled by staff when needed.
-When detainee workers are out of their cells and working in the pods, they are consistently spraying, wiping, and cleaning high-touch areas such as handles, railings, chairs, tables, screens, microwaves, etc. In addition, the third-shift cleaning crew (while other detainees are in their cells) performs a thorough bleach-based cleaning of each unit which takes an average of several hours each night. - 16.
-Procedural face masks have been distributed to staff and detainees.
-The Facility is also working on a system to create its own cloth face coverings for distribution within the Facility. - 17.
+When detained workers are out of their cells and working in the pods, they are consistently spraying, wiping, and cleaning high-touch areas such as handles, railings, chairs, tables, screens, microwaves, etc. In addition, the third-shift cleaning crew (while other detainees are in their cells) performs a thorough bleach-based cleaning of each unit which takes an average of several hours each night.

+- 18. Procedural face masks have been distributed to staff and detainees.
+The Facility recently obtained 2,000 additional masks and is continually in the process of obtaining more masks to have on hand. - 19.
 Although the Facility cannot control the ingress and egress of detainees because such decisions are made by its user agencies, the Facility medically screens every detainee before release and also communicates regularly with user agencies who are sending new detainees for intake to ensure as much as possible that no COVID-19 suspected or positive detainees are introduced into the Facility.